-4.4.
-EPA licences, waste facility permits and registration certificates
+4.4 EPA licences, waste facility permits and certificate of registration

-There are now four separate levels for the statutory authorisation of waste facilities in Ireland.
-These are:
+There are currently four separate levels for the statutory authorisation of waste facilities in Ireland.
+These are as follows:

-- Industrial emissions licences
+- Industrial emissions licences;

-- Waste licences
+- Waste licences;

-- Waste facility permits
+- Waste facility permits; and

-- Registration certificates.
+- Certificate of registration.

 The EPA issues both industrial emissions licences and waste licences, with the former type of licence being introduced in 2012.
-This change was consequent to the EU Directive on Industrial Emissions (2010/75), with its most significant effect being the transfer of 42 existing waste licences into a new industrial emissions licensing regime.
+This change was consequent to the EU Directive on Industrial Emissions (2010/75), with its most significant effect being the transfer of some 40 existing waste licences into a new industrial emissions licensing regime.
 While operated by the EPA, the industrial emissions licensing regime falls within the Environmental Protection Act, rather than emanating from the Waste Management Acts.

 Notwithstanding these changes, the waste licensing system still remains in operation.
-It now authorises those waste facilities that are not subject to the Directive on Industrial Emissions but which are too large to be subject to waste facility permits or registration certificates.
-Operators of most large waste sites that stopped accepting biodegradable or hazardous waste before 7 January 2014 also remain subject to a waste licence.
+It authorises those waste facilities that are not subject to the Directive on Industrial Emissions but which are too large to be subject to waste facility permits or certificate of registration.
+Operators of most large waste sites that stopped accepting biodegradable or hazardous waste before 7th January 2014 also remain subject to a waste licence.

-These changes are significant, for the reason that either of these types of EPA licence may authorise facilities where waste from road construction is consigned.
+These changes are significant as either of these types of EPA licence may authorise facilities where waste from road construction is consigned.
 For example, uncontaminated sub-soils and other related materials may be consigned to active landfill sites where biodegradable waste is also deposited.
 This type of facility is now controlled by an industrial emissions licence.
-Similar materials may be consigned to landfills that either were specifically designed to accept only inert waste or where the acceptance of biodegradable waste ceased prior to January 2014.
+Similar materials may be consigned to landfills that either were specifically designed to accept only inert waste or where the acceptance of biodegradable waste ceased prior to January 2014 but where restoration and capping works are still underway.

-Besides the EPA's two licensing regimes, a revised lowertier scheme of statutory authorisations involving waste facility permits and registration certificates was introduced in 2008.
-While EPA licensing covers both large-scale waste disposal facilities and major waste recovery sites, waste facility permits authorise waste management operations of an intermediate size; registration certificates authorise relatively small-scale sites.
+As well as the EPA's two licensing regimes, a revised lower-tier scheme of statutory authorisations involving waste facility permits and certificate of registration was introduced in 2008.
+While EPA licensing covers both large-scale waste disposal facilities and major waste recovery sites, waste facility permits authorise waste management operations of an intermediate size; a certificate of registration authorises relatively small-scale sites.
 The legislation enacting the lower-tier system of permits and certificates is the Waste Management (Facility Permit and Registration) Regulations 2007.
-These regulations will be termed the "Facility Permit Regulations" in the remainder of this document.
+These regulations will be termed the "Facility Permit Regulations" in the remainder of this standards document.